-We at Bay Area Eye Center diagnosed cataracts and co-manage surgery with local ophthalmologists.
-Cataracts is a disease that causes clouding of the lens in the eye.
-Cataracts prevent clear images from appearing on the eye’s retina; causing glare, distortions and mild to severe blurred vision.
+At Bay Area Eye Center, we understand the impact that cataracts can have on your vision.
+Cataracts are a common disease that causes clouding of the lens in the eye, resulting in glare, distortions, and mild to severe blurred vision.

 Diabetic eye disease refers to a group of eye problems that people with diabetes may face as a complication of diabetes.
 All can cause severe vision loss or even blindness.